The problem with the weather is that it

 are here with several boats that made the same journey as we did, but

-we were all spread out quite far from one another.
+we were all spread out quite apart.

 In the anchorage, we have two American